hashicorp/terraform-provider-aws/website/docs/r/sqs_queue.html.markdown

 The following arguments are supported:

-* `name` - (Optional) This is the human-readable name of the queue.
-If omitted, Terraform will assign a random name.
+* `name` - (Optional) The name of the queue.
+Queue names must be made up of only uppercase and lowercase ASCII letters, numbers, underscores, and hyphens, and must be between 1 and 80 characters long.
+For a FIFO (first-in-first-out) queue, the name must end with the `.fifo` suffix.
+If omitted, Terraform will assign a random, unique name.
+Conflicts with `name_prefix`
 * `name_prefix` - (Optional) Creates a unique name beginning with the specified prefix.
-Conflicts with `name`.
+Conflicts with `name`
 * `visibility_timeout_seconds` - (Optional) The visibility timeout for the queue.
 An integer from 0 to 43200 (12 hours).
 The default for this attribute is 30.
 For more information about visibility timeout, see [AWS docs](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/AboutVT.html).
 * `message_retention_seconds` - (Optional) The number of seconds Amazon SQS retains a message.
 Integer representing seconds, from 60 (1 minute) to 1209600 (14 days).
 The default for this attribute is 345600 (4 days).
 * `max_message_size` - (Optional) The limit of how many bytes a message can contain before Amazon SQS rejects it.
 An integer from 1024 bytes (1 KiB) up to 262144 bytes (256 KiB).
 The default for this attribute is 262144 (256 KiB).